 1. Boosts the body’s immune system

 Pecan nuts are a source of healthy fats and also quality protein, which is essential for boosting immunity.
-When you eat about a one-ounce serving of pecans, approximately 20 halves, you get 2.6 g of protein, about 4 g of carbs.
+When you eat about a one ounce serving of pecans, approximately 20 halves, you get 2.6 g of protein, about 4 g of carbs.
 You also get many vitamins and minerals such as riboflavin, which is essential for the healthy growth of cells and function, and even vitamin A, which keeps the body free from common cold and flu.
 The fiber in pecans also cleans the gastrointestinal system, thus facilitating regular movements of the bowel.
 Pecans are a great source of manganese (one ounce provides 63% of your recommended daily intake) and copper (one ounce contains 12% of your daily intake) (Self Nutrition Data, 2015).

 2. Aid in weight loss

 Are foods high in fat content mostly associated with weight gain, right?
 Well, this is false when it comes to pecan.
-Several studies have shown that eating nuts don't promote weight gain.
+Several studies have shown that eating pecan nuts does not promote weight gain.
 They contain dietary fiber, which makes you have the feeling of satiety, thus making you avoid overeating food, which can cause weight gain.
 Eating nuts also helps you reduce or replace your intake of unhealthy processed foods, which promotes not only weight gain but also diseases.

 3. Healthy for the heart